JavaWiz/circuit-breaker-example/README.md

 The former needs to be enabled via annotating a @Configuration with @EnableHystrixDashboard and the latter automatically enables the required metrics within our web-application.

-After we’ve done restarting the application, we’ll point a browser at (http://localhost:8080/hystrix), input the metrics URL of a ‘http://localhost:8080/actuator/hystrix.stream’ and begin monitoring.
+After we've done restarting the application, we'll point a browser at [Hystrix Dashboard](http://localhost:8080/hystrix), input the metrics URL of a http://localhost:8080/actuator/hystrix.stream and begin monitoring.

-Monitoring a ‘hystrix.stream’ is something fine, but if you have to watch multiple Hystrix-enabled applications, it will become inconvenient.
+Monitoring a hystrix.stream is something fine, but if you have to watch multiple Hystrix-enabled applications, it will become inconvenient.
 For this purpose, Spring Cloud provides a tool called Turbine, which can aggregate streams to present in one Hystrix Dashboard.

 ### Summary
 Congratulations!
 We have just developed a Spring application that uses the circuit breaker pattern to protect against cascading failures and to provide fallback behavior for potentially failing calls.